rahul-gaur/BloggersBlog/README.md

 5. **Posts from Profile**
      - Click on Posts from profile is not oppening anything.
      - It should show the comments activity.
+6. **Notification**
+     - Notifications are not working at all.
+     - They should show notification if someone like or comment on your post.